 - Click Download a CSV with revenue data to help you choose which ad technology providers to select.

-Note: The monthly revenue data for ad technology providers is approximate and overlaps; multiple ad technology providers can be involved in a single impression.
+Note: The revenue data for ad technology providers is from April 2018, is approximate, and overlaps; multiple ad technology providers can be involved in a single impression.
 In those cases, revenue impact is double-counted across multiple rows.

 - Choose a commonly used set of ad technology providers or create a custom set: